arcenano/phinity_cdc_task/docs/Specification.md

 The **Top module** instantiates N=5 CDC modules and a priority arbiter.

 The **Priority Arbiter** handles transactions between all CDC modules and the external interface.
 It turns this N channel stream into a single channel.
 Outgoing ready signals to the CDCs should only be asserted for one cycle.
+The arbiter is not required to check all channels every cycle, it only asserts ready for the next channel.
 The arbiter can hold one word at a time.

 The **Clock Domain Crossing (CDC)** module safely transfers data words from a **source clock domain** to a **destination clock domain** using a standard **ready/valid streaming protocol** on each side.The CDC can hold one word at a time.